threefoldtech/terraform-provider-grid/docs/resources/kubernetes.md

 ### Required

 - `master` (Block List, Min: 1, Max: 1) Master holds the configuration of master node in the kubernetes cluster. (see [below for nested schema](#nestedblock--master))
 - `token` (String) The cluster secret token.
 Each node has to have this token to be part of the cluster.
+This token should be an alphanumeric non-empty string.

 ### Optional